act-rules/act-rules.github.io/_rules/focusable-no-keyboard-trap-80af7b.md

 #### Failed Example 4

-Keyboard trap with no instructions.
+These focusable `button` elements create a keyboard trap with no instructions.

 ```html
 <script>